AlessioTonelli/dncs-lab/README.md

 ![Image](rete.png)

 ## Subnetting
-- For the network of host-c I have to manage 348 addresses, for this reason I choosen a network mask \23 because it can manage a number of addresses equal to (2^9)-2 = 510.
+- For the network of host-c I have to manage 348 addresses, for this reason I choosen \23 because it can manage a number of addresses equal to (2^9)-2 = 510.
 In this case I choosen the subnet 192.168.0.0\23.
-- For the network of host-b I have to manage 270 addresses, for this reason I choosen a network mask \23 because it can manage a number of addresses equal to (2^9)-2 = 510.
+- For the network of host-b I have to manage 270 addresses, for this reason I choosen \23 because it can manage a number of addresses equal to (2^9)-2 = 510.
 In this case I choosen the subnet 192.168.2.0\23.
-- For the network of host-c I have to manage 214 addresses, for this reason I choosen a network mask \24 because it can manage a number of addresses equal to (2^8)-2 = 214.
+- For the network of host-a I have to manage 214 addresses, for this reason I choosen \24 because it can manage a number of addresses equal to (2^8)-2 = 214.
 In this case I choosen the subnet 192.168.4.0\23.
 - For the network between the two routers I choosen \30 beacuse it can manage a number of addresses equal to (2^2)-2 = 2.

 ## IP configuration
-Since I have two networks attached to the same switch, we must ensure that this switch is able to manage both networks through VLANs and I must create two ports in the router-1 that each work as a broadcast, respectively for each network connected to it.
+Since I have two networks attached to the same switch, I must ensure that this switch is able to manage both networks through VLANs and I must create two ports in the router-1 that each work as a gateway, respectively for each network connected to it.
 The switch port that is connects with the router-1 will be a trunk-port, it will be able to manage the traffic of the VLANs and direct the packets to the router.
 ```
 Router-1       10.1.1.1\30           enp0s9
 Router-2       10.1.1.2\30           enp0s9